 Dear Collaborators,

-chance of a low M-class event in the next 24 hours.
+continue at a very low level for the next 24 hours.

 See http://www.SolarMonitor.org for images and